Theodore Gegoux

 Seeking a new frontier to revitalize his career, in the fall of 1909 Gegoux secretly left his wife and two grown boys for Oregon.
 His whereabouts were a mystery to his family and friends for more than two years.
 Unbeknownst to anyone who knew him, Gegoux had arrived at Portland in early 1910.
 Finding the "Haunted Castle" vacant, Gegoux chose Piggott's folly for his residence and studio.
 In those early days of the 20th Century, every resident of Portland, Oregon knew about the "haunted castle".
-This was some much the case that, in 1910 the census taker listed this address as the "haunted castle".
+This was so much the case that, in 1910 the census taker listed this address as the "haunted castle".
 The census found Gegoux living there.
 In 1911 Gegoux told an Oregonian reporter at the Haunted Castle, "...
 I am up here where it is quiet, where no one disturbs me and I can work to the best advantage."
 This reporter went on to provide a rare account of the artist's physical appearance, "Mr. Gegoux is a man below the ordinary size and his hair and mustache are plentifully mixed with the silver that marks the other side of the crest of life.
 He is very quiet, although he exhibits high nervous temperament that determination and close application to his work has subdued."
 The Haunted Castle is where Gegoux started work on the portraits of the "Early Mayors of Portland"; a collection of 29 works; all oil on canvas; all sized 26" by 21".
 This collection was completed in 1915 while Gegoux was living in Southern California with his youngest son Frank.
 Only two of these portraits were individually sold.
 The remaining collection has been property of the Oregon Historical Society since 1927.